Get a free, no obligation personal loan quote with rates as low as 9.99%

 What income do you need to qualify for a 500k house?

 According to the Government of Canada mortgage qualifier tool, you could qualify for a 500k house with an income of at least $200,000 per year.
-If you provide a 20% down payment and can qualify for a 5-year mortgage with an interest rate of 5.25% that is amortized over 25 years.
+That’s if you provide a 20% down payment and can qualify for a 5-year mortgage with an interest rate of 5.25% that is amortized over 25 years.
 However, depending on your household debt and bills, you may need a larger income.

 Can I avoid the mortgage stress test?